wezik/cryptoloan/README.md

 ## About
-This project is a Rest API you can use for creating loans storing them, auto creating and calculating installments etc.
+This project is a Rest API you can use for creating loans, storing them, auto creating and calculating installments etc.

 All of that between many currencies including BitCoin